vatesfr/xen-orchestra/docs/restapi.md

 # REST API

 :::warning ⚠️ Alpha feature
 This is an alpha feature that may change significantly in the coming months - do not use this feature in a production environment.
 The fully up-to-date README [is available here](https://github.com/vatesfr/xen-orchestra/blob/master/packages/xo-server/docs/rest-api.md).
-This page is only here to explain the way it works, it's not to be used as an accurate guide.
+This page is only here to explain how it works, it's not intended to be used as an accurate guide.
 :::

 We originally developed [our existing API](architecture.html#api) to be used between the Web UI `xo-web` and the server backend, `xo-server`.
 That's why it's a JSON-RPC API connected via websockets, allowing us to update objects live in the browser.
 This is perfect for our usage, but a bit complicated for others.

-Also, this API wasn't meant to be public, but over the years some users have expressed a desire to be able to use it for their own purpose.
+Also, this API wasn't meant to be public, but over the years some users have expressed a desire to be able to use it for their own purposes.
 This led us to add more tooling around it, like `xo-cli` and to answer specific requests.

-For those reasons, we decided to build a new API, not an evolution of the current one, but 100% new.
+For these reasons we decided to build a new API.
+Not an evolution of the current one, but 100% new.
 It is meant to be public and [REST-like](https://en.wikipedia.org/wiki/Representational_state_transfer).
 So a simple curl command can request it.
-We will also document it as the intended goal is to be public this time.
+We will also provide documentation as the intended goal is for it to be used by the public.

 ## Authentication